Transmission Clutch Diagnosis

 Slippage: This is, by far, the most common problem.
 To diagnose this problem, set the emergency brake, start the engine, and depress the clutch pedal.
 Place the transmission in high gear, rev the engine to 2500 rpm, and slowly release the pedal.
 If the engine does not stall, the clutch is slipping.
 Always check the cables, hydraulics, and motor mounts before replacement because an over-adjusted cable, blocked master cylinder compensation port, or a broken motor mount can cause slippage.
 As mileage increases, the clutch disc wears, resulting in slippage.
 An oil-soaked clutch or a weak or warped pressure plate causes clutch slippage.

 Clutch drag is when the clutch is not releasing completely.
-This is typically caused by a misadjusted clutch pedal, a warped disc or pressure plate, or misadjusted linkage.
-Note that a warped disc, pressure plate, or flywheel will cause pedal pulsation.
+This is typically caused by a misadjusted clutch pedal, a warped disc or pressure plate, or a misadjusted linkage.
+A warped disc, pressure plate, or flywheel will cause pedal pulsation.
 If you feel the clutch pedal moving up and down while depressing the pedal, look for a warped or misaligned part.